-- 7.3.1 Where the owner leases the shooting rights to a third party (or parties) but retains the right to shoot a particular species, or all species, over the course of a season, there may be more than one entry in the valuation roll: one for each tenant and (depending on circumstances any retained right by the owner. - 7.3.2 The rates per hectare to be applied for each valuation roll entry are set out in Appendix 1 of the Practice Note and are normally applied at 100% for each entry.
+- 7.3.1 Where the owner leases the shooting rights to a third party (or parties) but retains the right to shoot a particular species, or all species, over the course of a season, there may be more than one entry in the valuation roll: one for each tenant and (depending on circumstances) any retained right by the owner. - 7.3.2 The rates per hectare to be applied for each valuation roll entry are normally applied at 100% for each entry.
 However, where the owners retained right is restricted significantly; for example to a set period, limited number of birds/deer and is clearly stated in a lease agreement which the tenant is required to honour, then an allowance of 50% may be applied to the owner's retained entry.
-For the avoidance of doubt the tenant's entry is to remain at 100%. - 7.3.3 Where the landlord retains the right to shoot for only a few days whilst the subject is let, then that use by the landlord is considered de minimis and no separate entry for the landlord is required. - 7.3.4 There are occasions where the landlord may require to exercise shooting rights where a tenant has been unable to reach cull targets in respect of deer.
+For the avoidance of doubt the tenant's entry is to remain at 100%. - 7.3.3 Where the landlord retains the right to shoot for only a few days whilst the subject is let, then that use by the landlord is considered de minimis and no separate entry for the landlord is required.

+7.3.4 There are occasions where the landlord may require to exercise shooting rights where a tenant has been unable to reach cull targets in respect of deer.
 No additional valuation roll entry should be made for the landowner where this is the only retained right as the Annual Value of the sporting shooting right is exhausted by the entry made for the tenant.

-7.4 Unexercised Shootings
+7.4 Unexercised Shootings/Absence of Game

 - 7.4.1 There may be cases where, for a number of reasons, the occupier of the shooting rights does not shoot, or has no intention of allowing anyone to shoot.
 The occupier of the shooting rights could exercise the rights themselves or lease the rights to a third party but chooses not to do so.
-In these situations, if there is clearly game that could be shot and/or there is potential value in the holding for shooting purposes, this should be treated as a voluntary restriction and an entry made in the valuation roll. - 7.4.2 Shooting rights should only be entered in the roll in relation to land and holdings where shootings are capable of being exercised.
+In these situations, if there is clearly game that could be shot and/or there is potential value in the holding for shooting purposes, this should be treated as a voluntary restriction and an entry made in the valuation roll. - 7.4.2 There may be instances where no game is present.
+In those cases, after due consideration of the nature of the land over which shooting rights may be exercised and its location, it may be inappropriate to make a valuation roll entry. - 7.4.3 Shooting rights should only be entered in the roll in relation to land and holdings where shootings are capable of being exercised.
 There may be cases, particularly in areas on the boundaries of large towns, where a parcel of land is so small, or its topography such, that it would prove not practicable to be let for shooting purposes.
 In these cases regard would need to be given to the nature of the holding itself as well as its locality.
 In such situations, no entry need be raised in the Valuation Roll.
 Any discretion in this regard should be exercised with great care.